 Read David's interview with The Music Bed, an online resource for independent filmmakers and musicians.

-David's latest novel, Save By An Evil Chance, will be published by Thomas & Mercer in April 2015.
+David's latest novel, The Mercy of the Night, will be published by Thomas & Mercer in April 2015.

 THE ANTIHERO'S JOURNEY